Get all the latest data for Oxford?

 What tenant profiles dominate rentals in Oxford?

-The top three tenant profiles that dominate the rental market in Oxford are students and postgraduate researchers, university and hospital staff on fixed-term contracts, and young professionals working in the science and technology corridor.
+The three main tenant profiles in Oxford are students and postgraduates, university or hospital staff, and young professionals or science-sector workers.

 Do tenants prefer furnished or unfurnished in Oxford?